tc39/proposal-smart-pipelines/readme.md

   PipelineTacitConstructor
   PipelineAnaphora[In, Yield, Await]
 ```

-The goal here is to minimize the parsing lookahead that the compiler must check before it can distinguish between tacit style and topic-token style.
-By restricting the space of valid tacit-style pipeline bodies (that is, without topic anaphors), the rule prevents [garden-path syntax][] that would otherwise be possible: such as `… |> compose(f, g, h, i, j, k, #)`.

-Another goal is to help the editing JavaScript programmer: statically preventing them from accidentally omitting a topic anaphor where they meant to put one.
-For instance, if `x |> 3` were not a syntax error, then it would be a useless operation and almost certainly not what the editor intended.
-The JavaScript programmer is encouraged to use topic anaphors and avoid tacit style, where tacit style may be visually confusing to the reader.

 1. If the body is a mere identifier, optionally with a chain of properties, and with no parentheses or brackets, then that identifier is interpreted to be a **tacit function**.
   ```